oddbird/oddsite/content/susy/index.rst

 Getting Started
 ---------------

-All Susy3 API functions draw on the same shorthand syntax, which consists of two parts, seperated by the word ``of``.
+All Susy Three API functions draw on the same shorthand syntax, which consists of two parts, seperated by the word ``of``.
 The first part describes a grid-**span**